sbb-design-systems/lyne-components/src/components/button/button-link/readme.md

 The component is internally rendered as a link, accepting its associated properties (`href`, `target`, `rel` and `download`).

-If `isStatic` is set, the component will be rendered as a span without any user interaction.
-The `isStatic` is only considered during initial rendering (connectedCallback), later configuration changes are ignored.
-Please note that if the `sbb-button-link` is placed inside another anchor tag, it is internally rendered as a span in order to not break HTML functionality.
 If the component is placed inside an `sbb-form-field`, it renders with the correct styling.

 ```html